Do you know your grandparents, great-grandparents and even further back?

 If nothing appears then you get to start your very own Family Tree!

-As we learn from those who have gone before us, and those that are here now, we truly do understand more about ourselves.
-This is invaluable information, because it gives us guidance as we set goals, overcome our weaknesses and especially as we appreciate our strengths.
+As we learn from those who have gone before us, and those that are here now, we truly will understand more about ourselves.
+This is priceless information, because it gives us guidance as we set goals, overcome our own weaknesses and especially as we appreciate our own strengths and find our own talents.

 Copyright Carrie Groneman, A Mother’s Shadow, 2017